Delhi India Travel Guide

 Expect rich, spicy, tangy, and often creamy tastes.
 Mughlai dishes from the Mughal era (kebabs, kormas).
 Punjabi food hearty, robust (butter chicken, dal makhani).

-A velvety, tomato-based chicken curry, rich flavor.
+A creamy, tomato-based chicken curry, rich flavor.

 Find at Moti Mahal Delux, Gulati.